cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

  In **SMBIOS**:
     - Click the button with an up/down arrow (middle right).
-Chose `iMac18,3`.
+Chose `iMac19,1`.
 This is important since we'll be connecting our monitor to the RX580.
-The HDMI port on our motherboard is NOT yet working for Hackintoshes.
+The HDMI port on our motherboard should NOT be used on your Hackintosh.
-    - Make sure the serial number generated is an iMac (mid-2017) by clicking `Model Lookup`.
+    - Make sure the serial number generated is an iMac (Retina 5k, 2019) by clicking `Model Lookup`.
     - Ensure that `Check Coverage` reports that the serial is **NOT** valid.
 You don't want to use somebody else's serial number.
     - While you're here, copy your Board Serial Number to your clipboard.
 You'll need it soon.
 * In **Rt Variables**: